Expand description

 All tests are carried out at wdk_mutex_tests,

-a separate repository which is built as a driver to test all functionality of the wdk-mutex
+a separate repository which is built as a driver to test all functionality of the wdk-mutex crate.
+If you wish to run the tests

 yourself, or contribute, please check that repository.